And now abide faith, hope, love, these three; but the greatest of these is LOVE (1 COR 13:13)

 The father was kind of scared so he asked his little daughter, 'Sweetheart, please hold my hand so that you don't fall into the river.'

 'What's the difference?'
-Asked the pu
+Asked the puzzled father.

 ~THE END~